gambit-suite/gambitcore/README.md

 The columns are:

-__filename__: The name of the input FASTA file upon which the analysis was performed.
+__Filename__: The name of the input FASTA file upon which the analysis was performed.

-__species__: The predicted species from GAMBIT.
+__Species__: The predicted species from GAMBIT.

-__Completeness (%)__: This is the percentage of core kmers from the species found in the input assembly.
-A fully complete assembly should contain 100% of all the core kmers.
-It is normal that some kmers may not be present due to assembly errors, although a good quality assembly should be very close to 100%.
-The absolute number of core kmers found, and the number of core kmers expected, are in brackets.
+__Completeness (%)__: This is the percentage of core k-mers from the species found in the input assembly.
+A fully complete assembly should contain 100% of all the core k-mers.
+It is normal that some k-mers may not be present due to assembly errors, although a good quality assembly should be very close to 100%.
+The absolute number of core k-mers found, and the number of core k-mers expected, are in brackets.

-__closest accession__: This is the accession number of the genome from the database which is closest to the input assembly, as determined by GAMBIT.
-All GAMBIT kmers are used to calcuate this.
+__Closest accession__: This is the accession number of the genome from the database which is closest to the input assembly, as determined by GAMBIT.
+All GAMBIT k-mers are used to calcuate this.

-__closest distance__: The GAMBIT distance/diameter to the closest accession.
+__Closest distance__: The GAMBIT distance/diameter to the closest accession.
 This is a decimal number between 0 and 1, which a lower number indicating a closer match.
-All GAMBIT kmers are used to calcuate this.
+All GAMBIT k-mers are used to calcuate this.

+__Assembly k-mers__: The total number of GAMBIT k-mers in the assembly.

-__species kmers mean__: The mean kmers for the species (all kmers, not just core ones).
-This gives you an indication of how large the core is compared to the mean kmers (roughly the average size).
+__Species k-mers mean__: The mean GAMBIT k-mers for the species (all GAMBIT k-mers, not just core ones).
+This gives you an indication of how large the core is compared to the mean k-mers (roughly the average size).

-__species kmers std dev__: The standard deviation of the number of kmers in a sample.
+__Species k-mers std dev__: The standard deviation of the number of GABMIT k-mers in a sample.

+__Assembly QC__: This is a colour coded output to give you an indication of the quality of the assembly.
+Green means the Assembly k-mers are within 1 standard deviation of the species k-mers mean.
+Amber means the Assembly k-mers are between 1 and 2 standard deviations of the species k-mers mean.
+Red means the Assembly k-mers are more than 2 standard deviations of the species k-mers mean.
+This is a very rough guide, but it can be useful to quickly identify assemblies that are an unusual size relative to the species.

 ## gambitcore-species
-This is a script which takes in a GAMBIT database and calculates the core kmers for every species in the database.
+This is a script which takes in a GAMBIT database and calculates the core k-mers for every species in the database.
 It then outputs the details for each species to a tab delimited file.

 The usage for the script is:
 ```